 If you haven’t caught on, the renovations that you see on T.V. are not quite as realistic as the networks would have you believe.
-Most of these high speed renovations are planned well in advance.
-The Kitchens and Bathrooms are not the making of a quality performance.
+Most of these high-speed renovations are planned well in advance.
+The Kitchens and Bathrooms are not the makings of quality performance.

 Casting the Goods and Services

-Ironically, a lot of planning goes in to making it look like it all happens on the fly.
+Ironically, a lot of planning goes into making it look like it all happens on the fly.
 Months of scheduling well in advance, materials pre-ordered and ready to go.
-Kitchen renovations are the most miss-represented room on these shows.
-Cabinetry is designed and ordered 6-8 weeks in advance, but betrayed as if it is all worked out on a laptop days before installation.
+Kitchen renovations are the most misrepresented room on these shows.
+Cabinetry is designed and ordered 6-8 weeks in advance but betrayed as if it is all worked out on a laptop days before installation.
 This is all great entertainment, but unfortunately gives people in the real world an unrealistic expectation of how a renovation should happen.

 Going for the Logie

 Some of the experts you see on the screen are there for the camera alone.
 When the scene is over they disappear until another scene is needed.
 Often pretending to be part of the work going on, gathering tips from the Real workers about how to build something or make design choices just before the camera rolls.

 Cleaver editing will make the simplest of issues into a full-scale war, after all the primary concern is ratings.
 Without ratings, there is no show.
 Conversations about the project management and adapted planning on-site can take several takes to look genuine.